hashicorp/terraform-provider-aws/website/docs/r/cloudsearch_domain.html.markdown

 The following arguments are supported:

-* `access_policies` - (Required) The AWS IAM access policy for the domain.
-See the [AWS documentation](https://docs.aws.amazon.com/cloudsearch/latest/developerguide/configuring-access.html#cloudsearch-access-policies) for more details.
 * `endpoint_options` - (Optional) Domain endpoint options.
 Documented below.
 * `multi_az` - (Optional) Whether or not to maintain extra instances for the domain in a second Availability Zone to ensure high availability.
 * `name` - (Required) The name of the CloudSearch domain.